 If the signal is varying around the threshold level, you may find that the image is freezing, “pixelating” (breaking up into squares) on the screen.
 If you improve the strength of the signal, this should go away.

 What Can Be Done About Weak Digital Signal?

 While you normally do not need to change to new antenna for digital reception, it may help to buy one designed for digital reception.
 Look for digital antenna with a built-in amplifier.
 A signal amplifier is about the only benefit with a digital antenna that will make any difference at all.
 Technically speaking, there is no difference between an antenna used for digital reception versus analog reception.
 If a sales rep tells you that a digital antenna is required to receive digital signals, he or she is either misinformed or lying.

 A small digital or rabbit ears antenna may not work well if your TV and antenna are located in the middle of your home.
 The walls in a home weaken the signal.
 Move the antenna next to a window facing in the direction of the transmission tower and you should receive a much stronger signal.

 If you are using a rooftop or attic antenna, it may help to buy a larger antenna.
-The Consumer Electronics Association has a web site that may help you to select the proper antenna for your location.
-It will also tell you which direction an antenna should be pointed for the best reception.
-Don’t get spooked by all of the information they ask for on the web site.
+Also, make sure the antenna is pointed in the correct direction.
+Here is a web site that may help you to point the antenna based on your location.
 You only need to enter your zip code to obtain the information you need.